DumbMachine/POC/Proposal.md

   - NER, Classification, Sentiment Analysis: Two option will available to the user, initially: either make use of tfidf transformers and learn occurrences of works.
 Or make use of `word2vec` or `bert` to get representations of words and treat it like a normal classification problem.

-    By making use of tfidf vectors, a model can learn what category of words are more probable of occuring as a particular category in NERs.
+    By making use of tfidf vectors, a model can learn what category of words are more probable of occurring as a particular category in NERs.
 An example:

     For classification and sentiment analysis using `word2vec` to obtain vector representation of words and sentences to make a regression model proves suffice.